mstocco/mariostoc.co/content/traininglog/20210523-ironman2021-14weeksout.md

 On the ride home, I met up with a guy named Ryan.
 He was about my age and just getting back from his 100km ride.
 He is signed up for _Penticton_ too.
 I hope to see him there.
 <!---->
-Jumping on the TT bike, I made my way via _Interurban_, out to _Willis Point Road_ for the hill work.
+At 1615 in the afternoon, I jumped on the TT bike, I made my way via _Interurban_, out to _Willis Point Road_ for some hill work.

 I seem to have deleted the lap screen on my bike computer so I did the efforts on memory; meaning I seem to recall that from the bottom of the hill to _Durrance Lake_ would be pretty close to 10 minutes per effort.
+This turned out to be a good guess.
 The third time up I started to feel the work in my quads; regardless, I pushed through and finished that last trip to the lake strong.

 I had my nephew's birthday party to get to in Sidney, so once back down on _Wallace Drive_, I turned north and put my head down for a steady push up the peninsula.
 I started to find a comfortably hard rhythm and went with it up the _Pat Bay Highway_ to _Resthaven Drive_.

-Looking back, I didn't complete the cadence work.  😡
+Looking back, my thoughts were on the 3x10 minutes and I didn't remember the cadence work.  😡